 Robyn Dawson | 19th July 2019

-The craze of SUP yoga has been around for quite some time, yet in more recent years we have seen it grow in popularity.
+SUP Yoga is a craze that has swept across America proving itself as the perfect way to unwind whether you be relaxing off the Gold Coast, Florida or exploring Lake Tahoe in California.
 It’s an extremely inclusive activity that really anyone can enjoy – even if you are a complete novice to paddle boarding and yoga.
-It is a great way of improving your core strength while completely immersing yourself in nature and finding some truly serene surroundings to improve your practice.
+It is a great way of improving your core strength while completely immersing yourself in nature and finding some truly serene surroundings across America.

 That said, yoga on a SUP is not about challenging yourself to make it as hard as possible.
 It is about creating the space to look around and enjoy the environment you’re in.